 In the Yu-Gi-Oh!
 Cyber World filler arc, the guy who takes the form of Jinzo summons a monster called Satellite Cannon, which is quite a a pain to Kaiba until he finally summons BEWD and destroys it.
 (Satellite Cannon, being a Kill Sat in itself, was capable of fusing in GX, making it an even bigger version of itself.)

 In Eureka Seven, Dewey Novak fires one called "Oratorio #8" once at the Scab Coral to make a hole for TheEND to fly through, and again to target the beacon TheEND placed on the Control Cluster.
 After the second shot, the thing self-destructed and STILL rained death down on the poor planet with its highly explosive debris.

-Zoids has one in the New Century Zero series, as a side function of the Judge satellite.
+There's one in the Zoids: New Century series, as a side function of the Judge satellite.
 While it doesn't usually come up because the enemy uses Dark Judges, which skew the battle in their favor, in one specific instance there's a regular Judge on the battlefield and the bad guys ignore him completely, prompting him to call down a barrage that completely frags the remaining enemies and their Airborne Aircraft Carrier.

 Near the end of the series during a tournament, the Backdraft Group calls down a whole bunch of different Dark Judges.
 As they're defeated on the ground, the real judging authority has a very large satellite covered in gun turrets that blows the satellites out of the sky.

 Wormhole Driver from The Third: The Girl with the Blue Eye is an old (but still fully operational) Kill Sat capable of creating Black Holes on top of the targeted area (which means that depending on the power used in such attack it can most likely destroy anything up to the entire planet)